EURO 2020: Who has qualified? Who can still qualify?

 • Poland: qualified

-• North Macedonia: will be out of contention if they do not win
+• North Macedonia: will be out of contention in the group if they do not beat Austria; guaranteed play-off place if required as UEFA Nations League Group D4 winner

-• Slovenia: will be out of contention if they do not win or if Austria win
+• Slovenia: will be out of contention in the group if they do not beat Latvia or if Austria draw with North Macedonia

-• Israel: will be out of contention if they lose on Tuesday
+• Israel: will be out of contention in the group if they lose to Latvia on Tuesday; in play-offs as it stands

 Group H